Academic & General Information

 Plans for Enhancing the Academic Program

 Colorado College has a strategic plan in place that supports its mission of providing the finest liberal arts education in the country.
-Highlights of the plan include establishment of a Center for Immersive Learning and Engaged Teaching, renovation of its library, and building a nationally recognized summer and half-block programs.

 To view our faculty counts by primary function, as reported in College Navigator, click here.
 Please note that counts listed in College Navigator may lag due to time between institutional reporting and posting on the College Navigator site.